accanto-systems/marketplace/docs/basic-demo.md

-# Basic Voice Demo
+# Single VIM Demonstration Scenario

-The basic voice service scenario is as follows:
+The single voice service scenario is as follows:
 1. Turn on base shared infrastructure by creating an Assembly of type **"assembly::jumphost-base::1.0"** with the name **"base"**
 2. Turn on voice service in "core" Openstack location.
 This will initially stand up a single IPPBX in the scaling group Create an assembly of type **"assembly::jumphost-voice-service::1.0"** with the name **"voice"**
 3. Run SIPP traffic simulator by creating an Assembly of type **"assembly::jumphost-voice-load-generator::1.0"** with the name **"sipp1"**